substrant/starlight/README.md

 The only prerequisite for building Starlight is .NET Framework 4.8 build tools and Visual Studio.
 You can download both from the Visual Studio Installer.

-To build Starlight, simply open the solution in Visual Studio and build it.
-The binaries will be compiled into `Starlight/bin`.
+To build Starlight, simply open the solution in Visual Studio, set the build target to "Release", right click the solution, and click build.
+The binaries will be compiled into `Starlight/bin/Release`.

-## Issues
+## Issues and Support
+**Starlight does not have a Discord server.**

 If you have any issues with Starlight, please open an issue on the GitHub repository.
 I will try to respond as soon as possible.
+Please include as much information as possible, including screenshots and logs.
+If you're not being very descriptive, I may not be able to help you.

 ## Contributing
 If you want to contribute, please make sure to follow the code style of the